n3k0/mother-factory/README.md

 - **simpleFidderCreateMethodName**: Don´t you like the *create* method name in the SimpleFidder class?
 If a value is set to this parameter, the name of the *create* method will be changed.
 Note: Just if *canIHazFidder* is set as true.

 ** I hope the last parameters `stringsLength, integerLimit, floatPointFromLimit, floatPointToLimit, dataStructureSize` are self explanatory ;-)

+The common way to invoke the awesome mother factory plugin is as easy as follows

+	mvn compile mother-factory:gen

 As you can see, all of the configuration tags are optional, you can set the plugin like this: